Bijman/srb2srv/README.md

 2. Enter `git clone https://github.com/Bijman/srb2srv`.

-3. Enter `sudo make install`, which will install to "/usr/bin", or just place script in your directory and change script's permissions to be executable: `chmod 755 srb2srv`.
+3. Enter `sudo make install`, which will install to "/usr/bin" or "/usr/local/bin", if path exists, or just place script in your directory and change script's permissions to be executable: `chmod 755 srb2srv`.

 **Windows:**
 1. Open Git Bash,